List of power stations in Maine

 This is a list of electricity-generating power stations in the U.S. state of Maine, sorted by type and name.
-In 2020, Maine had a total summer capacity of 4,875 MW through all of its power plants, and a net generation of 10,002 GWh.
-The corresponding electrical energy generation mix in 2021 was 27.1% hydroelectric, 24.7% natural gas, 23.3% wind, 19.9% biomass, 2.4% non-biogenic waste, 1.6% solar, 0.6% coal, and 0.4% petroleum.
-Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 136 GWh of energy to the state's electrical grid.
-This was about equal to the amount generated by Maine's utility-scale photovoltaic plants.
+In 2023, Maine had a total summer capacity of 5,252 MW through all of its power plants, and a net generation of 12,512 GWh.
+In 2024, the electrical energy generation mix was 30.4% natural gas, 27.5% hydroelectric, 20.6% wind, 11% biomass, 7.8% solar, 0.4% petroleum, 0.2% coal, and 2.1% other.
+Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 1,015 GWh of energy to the state's electrical grid in 2024.
+This was nearly equal to the 1,077 GWh generated by Maine's utility-scale photovoltaic plants.

 During 2021, renewable sources generated 74% of all electrical energy from Maine, making it one of the top-five U.S. states.
 Maine's share of wind generation is the largest among New England states, and its share of biomass generation from the wood industry and municipal waste sources is the largest in the United States.
 Maine's electricity generation has not met the in-state demand in recent years, and about one-quarter of its electricity consumption was imported from Canada.

 Nuclear power stations

-The Maine Yankee Nuclear Power Plant generated 860 MW of base load electricity during years 1972–1996.
+The Maine Yankee Nuclear Power Plant generated 860 MW of base load electricity during the years 1972 to 1996.
 Decommissioning was completed in 2005.
 Maine had no utility-scale plants that used fissile material as a fuel in 2019.